KTibow/pi-DriveUp/README.md

 That's all the steps needed for getting your credentials!

 ## Setup
-- For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running [Raspbian](https://www.raspberrypi.org/downloads/).
+&nbsp;&nbsp;&nbsp;&nbsp;For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running [Raspbian](https://www.raspberrypi.org/downloads/).

 1. Download <a id="raw-url" href="auth.py?raw=true" download>auth.py</a> onto your Raspberry Pi.
 2. Move the program to `/home/pi`.